 Licensed and Certified real estate appraisers have an ongoing continuing education requirement.
 Continuing education is necessary to maintain your licensing and certification, to learn any new USPAP changes, and to further your knowledge of select topics.

 The Appraisal Qualification Board (AQB) sets the minimum standards for education, experience, and examination.
 Education in the two phases of a real estate appraiser’s career is required: “qualifying” prior to licensing or certification, and “continuing education” after you are a licensed or certified appraiser.

 If you need or are considering taking real estate appraisal courses, you have the option to take them in a classroom setting, online, or home study.
 Most states have a list of approved providers, which is helpful for finding classroom courses.
 There are links to each state’s website in the state pages on the Appraiser Sidekick website.
 Click here to find your state.
-Online courses can be taken with companies such as Career Webschool.
+Online courses can be taken with companies such as Mbition.

 Mbition offers online qualifying and continuing education courses for most states.
 Appraiser Sidekick is partnering with Mbition for online appraisal courses.